 Total assets: ETB 9.67 billion (2017)

-The bank oversees 211 branches, of which 83 are located in Addis Ababa and the remaining 128 are found in regional cities and towns across the country.
+The bank oversees 211 branches, with 83 located in Addis Ababa and the remaining 128 found in regional cities and towns across the country.
 It employs around 3,700 individuals.

-Incorporated in 1963, Commercial Bank of Ethiopia (CBE) is one of the leading financial institutions in the country.
+Founded in 1942, Commercial Bank of Ethiopia (CBE) is one of the leading banks in Ethiopia.
 The bank pioneered modern banking services and launched the first ATM service for local users.
-It operates a network of 1,250 branches, 1,501 ATMs, and 6,811 across Ethiopia.
+It operates a network of 1,666 branches and 1,501 ATMs across Ethiopia.

-Founded in 199, NIB International Bank offers a full range of domestic banking international banking and electronic banking products and services.
-The bank currently employs over 3,600 individuals and serves more than 520,000 customers.
+Founded in 1999, NIB International Bank offers a full range of domestic banking, international banking, and electronic banking products and services.
+The bank currently employs over 4,800 individuals and serves more than 812,000 customers.
 It manages 130 branches, out of which 71 are located in Addis Ababa and the remaining 59 are found in regional towns.

-Development Bank of Ethiopia, formerly known as Agricultural and Industrial Development Bank, operates as a specialized state-owned development financial institution in the country.
-Headquartered in Addis Ababa, the bank aims to promote Ethiopia’s economic development by financing agriculture, commerce, industry, and manufacturing activities.
+Development Bank of Ethiopia, formerly known as the Agricultural and Industrial Development Bank, operates as a specialized state-owned development financial institution in the country.
+Headquartered in Addis Ababa and established in 1909, the bank aims to promote Ethiopia’s economic development by financing agriculture, commerce, industry, and manufacturing activities.
 It oversees around 32 branches throughout the country.